mmistakes/so-simple-theme/events/stancon2020/index.md

    - Susana Marquez.
 The Rockefeller Foundation.
    - Daniel Lee.
 Generable.
    - Kelli Cassidy.
 The University of Liverpool.
-   - Simon Manskell.
+   - Simon Maskell.
 The University of Liverpool.

 ---